imbelal/sql-script-runner/README.md

 ## 🌟 Overview

-**`SqlScriptRunner`** is a powerful Function App designed to execute SQL scripts stored in **Blob Storage** against a target SQL database.
-It also uploads the results back to Blob Storage, providing a seamless workflow for database management.
-The function is triggered via HTTP requests and can handle multiple scripts in a single run.
+**`SqlScriptRunner`** is a Function App designed to execute SQL scripts stored in **Blob Storage** against a target SQL database and uploads the results back to Blob Storage, providing a seamless workflow for database management.
+The function can be triggered on daily / weekly / monthly schedule basis or via HTTP requests whenever needed.
+It can handle multiple scripts in a single run.
 It supports integration with multiple databases, including **MSSQL**, **PostgreSQL**, and **MySQL**.

 ## 🚀 Features